Available Canine Brain Tumor Trials

 Enrollment requirements

 All dogs with MRI-confirmed gliomas are eligible for enrollment in this trial.
-Dogs must be amenable to having intravenous catheters placed for drug delivery.
+Dogs must be amenable to handling.
 Prior to enrollment, dogs must be screened for any evidence of cancer in their thorax (chest) or abdomen.

 Covered costs